 This playground is super cute!
 With a replica mini castle, there’s plenty to keep kids occupied.
 It isn’t fenced but is a long way from the road and there are toilets, swings and paths for scooters!

 This sweet little park is ideal for toddlers and pre-school aged children.
 Kids love the train-shaped play equipment and there’s even a train spotting platform to watch trains as they pull in and out of the station.
 The trees surrounding the park do provide some shade cover at certain times of the day.
 The ground is soft rubber, ideal for crawlers, however it does get hot in summer.
 And Beecroft has a handful of great coffee shops for take aways.

 For our full review of this park click here.

 Coral Heath Avenue, Westleigh

 This is one of our favourites and another pirate ship shaped playground.
-There’s a big circle path right next to a pirate ship play area for bikes and scooters.
+There is a large learn to ride track around the playground too.
 There are also toilets and plenty of places for carers to sit and watch little ones.

 Other articles that might interest you…..